thomaspernet/DataAnalysisPy/README.md

 DataAnalysisPy is a simple tool to help the Exploratory Data Analysis directly from Jupyter Notebook and Jupyter Lab. 🚀

-Data preparation is tedious and time consuming task.
+Data preparation is a tedious and time-consuming task.
 In most of the case, we need to connect our data to lots of data sources, create new variables and eliminate unwanted observations.
-During this crucial step of a data project, a good practice would be to check if all of the wrangling do not distort too much the data.
-For instance, when we are merging two datasets together, it's important to see if the shape or the distribution of the new dataframe roughly looks the same as the original data.
+During this crucial step of a data project, a good practice would be to check if all of the wranglings do not distort too much the data.
+For instance, when we are merging two datasets together, it's important to see if the shape or the distribution of the new data frame roughly looks the same as the original data.